s16org/glyph-oled-theme-zed/README.md

 ![preview](https://files.catbox.moe/wkini9.png)

 Glyph Oled Theme is a true oled dark theme for Zed and vscode, with a pitch black background and clear syntax highlighting for better readability.
+Its not on the zed marketplace rn so: download the json file so go to **Settings → Themes → Add Local Theme**, select the `glyph-oled.json` file.

 ---